uudruid74/RestHome/README.md

 After viewing the sample settings.ini, erase it!
 The system will autodetect your devices.
 It *should* tell you what optional modules need to be installed for various features

 The [General] section contains the following optional parameters
-- **serverAddress** = IP to listen on, rather than 0.0.0.0
+- **ServerAddress** = IP to listen on, rather than 0.0.0.0
-- **serverPort** = listen port (defaults to 8080)
+- **ServerPort** = listen port (defaults to 8080)
 - **Timeout** = Default timeout for network operations in tenths of a second
 - **DiscoverTimeout** = Device discovery timeout, defaults to the same as Timeout
-- **learnFrom** = IP addresses that can issue new commands to learn from (default is any)
+- **LearnFrom** = IP addresses that can issue new commands to learn from (default is any)
-- **broadcastAddress** = a pending patch to python-broadlink will allow device discover to use a specified broadcast IP
+- **BroadcastAddress** = a pending patch to python-broadlink will allow device discover to use a specified broadcast IP
 - **Autodetect** = if set to a number, do device discover for the given number of seconds.
 This option removes itself.
-- **allowOverwrite** = if set to anything, allow learned commands to overwrite an existing entry.
+- **AllowOverwrite** = if set to anything, allow learned commands to overwrite an existing entry.
 The default is to deny a command that is already learned
-- **restrictAccess** = restrict all operations to this list of IPs
+- **RestrictAccess** = restrict all operations to this list of IPs
-- **password** = allow password-protected POST operations from any address
+- **Password** = allow password-protected POST operations from any address
 - **MaxThreads** = maximum number of processing threads, defaults to 8
 - **Hostname** = remote hostname for forming URLs in local media and UI tools
+- **House** = name of a device representing the entire house

-If _password_ is specified, then GET operations are only allowed from hosts in _restrictAccess_.
+If _Password_ is specified, then GET operations are only allowed from hosts in _RestrictAccess_.
 GET operations won't need a password, but they'll only be allowed from specific hosts.
-There is currently no way to restrict hosts AND require a password, but _serverAddress_ combined with firewall rules on the underlying host would be solution for the security paranoid, setting _password_ and not _restrictAccess_.
+There is currently no way to restrict hosts AND require a password, but _serverAddress_ combined with firewall rules on the underlying host would be solution for the security paranoid, setting _Password_ and not _RestrictAccess_.

 2) Start python server.py